 Some of the main differences between being an officer and being enlisted relate to upward mobility.
-Even the words used for upward mobility are different: officers are promoted, enlisted personnel are advanced.
+Even the words used for upward mobility are different: Officers are promoted, while enlisted personnel are advanced.

 The enlisted advancement system is extremely transparent.
 Every enlisted person knows exactly what he or she needs to do to advance.
-Six factors go into calculating a score which determines one's place on a list that ranks everyone in a given pay grade and specialty from top to bottom.
-Individuals have direct control over some of those factors (servicewide exam score), some control over others (marks, medals and awards), and none over others (time in service, time in grade, and bonus points).
+Several factors go into calculating a score that determines one's place on a list that ranks everyone in a given pay grade and specialty from top to bottom.
+Individuals have direct control over some factors (servicewide exam score), some control over others (marks, medals and awards), and none over others (time in service, time in grade and bonus points).

 The most notable difference between the officer promotion system and the enlisted advancement system is its complete lack of definite and identifiable criteria an officer must satisfy to get promoted.
 It is extremely opaque.
-There are no factors an officer has complete control over.
-And the specific factors themselves are largely unknown.
+There are no factors over which an officer has complete control, and the specific factors are largely unknown.

-Enlisted personnel who do well in all the criteria are virtually guaranteed advancement, once they have the required time in service and in grade.
+Enlisted personnel who do well in all the criteria virtually are guaranteed advancement, once they have the required time in service and in grade.
 Officers are never guaranteed promotions (although promotion from ENS to LTJG is almost guaranteed).
-And if they aren't promoted they are required to leave the Coast Guard under what is called an up-or-out policy.
-Whether an officer is promoted is determined by a selection board.
-Selection boards meet annually at Coast Guard Headquarters to evaluate officers at all ranks to determine fitness for promotion, following general guidelines set out by the Commandant each year.
+And if they aren't promoted, they are required to leave the Coast Guard under what is called an up-or-out policy.
+A selection board determines whether an officer is promoted.
+Selection boards meet annually at Coast Guard headquarters to evaluate officers at all ranks to determine fitness for promotion, following general guidelines set out by the commandant each year.

-The web site of Coast Guard Personnel Services Center (opm) is one you should visit – especially the page entitled "General Questions about Boards."
-The following passage from this web page describes what selection boards look at in deciding whether an officer should be selected for promotion.
+You should visit the Coast Guard Personnel Service Center's website.
+The following passage from that site describes what selection boards look at in deciding whether an officer should be selected for promotion.

 Each board develops its own overall standards and selection criteria.
 The degree of significance a board assigns to each of the many factors it considers may vary according to the grade and type of selection the board is making.
 A board selecting officers for lieutenant may emphasize different factors than would a captain continuation board.